iKiru-hub/minBandit/paper/feedbacks/bc_review.md

     |> alignment of the OFC - ACC

  ---
-- [ ] (7)
 Minor comments:
 1. It would be helpful to cite different sections of the appendix more thoroughly in the main text.
 For instance, instead of referring to the whole Appendix 5, its sections get cited in relevant places.
 2. Some typos:
-- Page 5: extra comma in “that is, the bandits”
+- [x] Page 5: extra comma in “that is, the bandits”
-- Page 6 and 11: “In more detail”
+- [x] Page 6 and 11: “In more detail”

 ## references
 Dayan, Peter, and Nathaniel D. Daw.
 "Decision theory, reinforcement learning, and the brain."
 Cognitive, Affective, & Behavioral Neuroscience 8.4 (2008): 429-453.